tkgamegroup/flame/README.md

 # Build:

-*now we only support windows*
+*Now we only support windows*
-*you need python3, cmake and visualstudio*
+*You need python3, cmake and visualstudio*
-*most of the libraries should use my forked versions* *libraries can be downloaded and built using the setup.py script*
+*Make sure you check C++ ATL (x86 & x64) in c++ destop development in visualstudio's Tools and Features* *Most of the libraries should use my forked versions* *Libraries can be downloaded and built using the setup.py script*

-- run setup.py as administrator or db-click run_setup_as_admin.bat
+- Run setup.py as administrator or db-click run_setup_as_admin.bat

-- cmake flame, configure extra libraries, such as FBX SDK, OpenAL
+- Cmake flame, configure extra libraries, such as FBX SDK, OpenAL

-- build it in visualstudio
+- Build it in visualstudio

-*if you want to build the release version, build in RelWithDebInfo, because DebugInfo is always needed* *currently only 'editor' project is maintaining*
+*If you want to build the release version, build in RelWithDebInfo, because DebugInfo is always needed* *Currently only 'editor' project is maintaining*